Banana Boat Team: History

 That same year, James expressed great interest in forming a superteam in Los Angeles with the Lakers.
 Paul also expressed interest in forming the team.
 James was quoted saying "I really hope that, before our career is over, we can all play together," creating many rumors of the possibility of the quartet playing together.

 In the 2017 NBA offseason, Wade joined forces with James in Cleveland.
 Paul was traded to the Houston Rockets, and Anthony was traded to the Oklahoma City Thunder.
 On July 1, 2018, James signed with the Los Angeles Lakers.
 On July 23, Anthony agreed to join Paul on the Rockets after signing a one-year deal at the veteran's minimum of $2.4 million.
 After playing ten games with the Rockets, he was traded to the Chicago Bulls on January 21, 2019, who waived him shortly after.
 Anthony did not find a team to start the 2019–20 season but got picked up by the Portland Trail Blazers a few weeks into November.
 On August 4, 2021, Anthony joined LeBron's Lakers.

 On February 20, 2022, all four stars posed for photos together as part of the NBA 75 celebration with the caption to an NBA official Instagram photo stating “From teens to legends, a brotherhood!”
 This marks the first time the NBA has officially acknowledged the group and their significance together.

 Wade retired after the 2018–19 NBA season, while Anthony retired following the 2021–22 NBA season.
+Paul retired during the 2025–26 NBA season, leaving James as the final active member of the group.
 In 2023, Wade was inducted into the Naismith Basketball Hall of Fame, making him the first member of the team to be inducted.
+Anthony was inducted to the Hall of Fame in 2025.